aidul23/uptime-monitoring-api/README.md

+# Uptime Monitoring API
-# The Uptime Monitoring API is a Node.js application designed to monitor the uptime status of websites or services through HTTP requests.
+The Uptime Monitoring API is a Node.js application designed to monitor the uptime status of websites or services through HTTP requests.

 ## Features:
 Monitors the uptime status of websites or services.